 The Greek term parousia (pronounced par-oo-SEE-ah) appears twenty-four times in the New Testament.
 Its meaning is, being near at hand.

-Wherefore, my beloved, as ye have always obeyed, not as in my presence [parousia] only, but now much more in my absence, work out your own salvation with fear and trembling.
-(Philippians 2:12)
+Therefore, my beloved, as you have always obeyed, not as in my presence [parousia] only, but now much more in my absence, work out your own salvation with fear and trembling; (Philippians 2:12)

 If we are to understand the meaning of parousia we should note that in the two preceding verses the Apostle Paul is contrasting his presence and his absence, not his coming and his going.
 Presence is an important concept to maintain when we are interpreting the Greek word, parousia.

 The coming of Christ is the presence of Christ.

 In this booklet we are using the word parousia instead of the English term, coming.
 We have four reasons for doing so:

 By employing the term parousia we are able to distinguish between Christ’s appearing to the world, and His secret appearing to His disciples.
 Christ’s secret coming to His disciples is described in John 14:18-23.
 This is a coming in the Spirit to the saints in fulfillment of the last three of the feasts of the Lord (Trumpets, Day of Atonement, and Tabernacles).
 It is not the parousia because the parousia is the bodily presence of Christ.

 By using parousia we tie together I Thessalonians 4:15 and the twenty-fourth chapter of the Book of Matthew.
 The twenty-fourth chapter of the Book of Matthew uses the term parousia four times.